Akshat1322/Real-Time-Style-Transfer/README.md

-echo "# Real-Time Style Transfer Webcam App
+# Real-Time Style Transfer Webcam App

 This project applies real-time style transfer to your webcam using PyTorch and OpenCV.
 Users can switch between multiple artistic styles and save snapshots.